Metro

 Share

 The decline in seabird numbers has also impacted the guano fertilizer harvest, which is vital for the local farming industry.
 The last collection in 2024 was significantly lower than previous years, raising concerns about the sustainability of this activity.
-Peru’s Agriculture is reportedly developing a plan for the repopulation of guano birds in with various conservation entities.
+Peru’s Agriculture Ministry is reportedly developing a national plan for the repopulation of guano birds in collaboration with various conservation entities.

-In April 2025, authorities permitted the largest anchoveta catch quota in seven years, citing populations.
+In April 2025, authorities permitted the largest anchoveta catch quota in seven years, citing larger populations.
 However, biologists argue that anchoveta populations are still insufficient to support both the fishing industry and the seabird populations that depend on them.
 The situation is further complicated by changing weather patterns and overfishing, which have led to dwindling food supplies for sea lions and penguins along the Pacific coasts of Peru and Chile.

 The rapid decline in Peru’s guano-producing seabird population highlights the urgent need for comprehensive conservation strategies.
 Protecting these species is essential not only for maintaining biodiversity but also for preserving the economic benefits derived from guano harvesting.
-Without prompt and effective action, the ecological and economic repercussions could be profound and long-.
+Without prompt and effective action, the ecological and economic repercussions could be profound and long-lasting.

 Share